apollographql/apollo-cache-persist/docs/faq.md

 For the same reasons given in the preceding answer, it's not possible to migrate or transform your persisted cache data.
-However, by using the [methods on `CachePersistor`](#using-cachepersistor), it's simple to reset the cache upon changes to the schema.
+However, by using the methods on `CachePersistor`, it's simple to reset the cache upon changes to the schema.

-Simply instantiate a `CachePersistor` and only call `restore()` if the app's schema hasn't change.
+Simply instantiate a `CachePersistor` and only call `restore()` if the app's schema hasn't changed.
 (You'll need to track your schema version yourself.)

 Here's an example of how this could look: